AkinyiOwuor/portfolio/README.md

 #### Author:RACHEL AKINYI OWUOR
 ## Live Link
 *https://akinyiowuor.github.io/portfolio/*
+## Technologies Used
-## Technologies Used:I used HTML for the page layout and CSS to style my page.
+I used HTML for the page layout and CSS to style my page.
 ## Support and contact details
-*If you have any issues, or have questions, ideas or concerns you can contact me via email-address-owuorrachel@gmail.com   Feel free to make a contribution to the code at any time.
+If you have any issues, or have questions, ideas or concerns you can contact me via email-address-owuorrachel@gmail.com   Feel free to make a contribution to the code at any time.
 ### License
-*This website and its content is copyright of Rachel Akinyi Owuor - © portfolio 2020.
+This website and its content is copyright of Rachel Akinyi Owuor - © portfolio 2020.
 All rights reserved.
 Any redistribution or reproduction of part or all of the contents in any form is prohibited other than the following: you may merge,copy or modify for your personal and non-commercial use only you may copy the content to individual third parties for their personal use, but only if you acknowledge the website as the source of the material